netbiolab/scHumanNet/README.md

 ```
 Finally with the `Connectivity()` user can assess whether their geneset's connectivity is statistically enriched compared to a random model. the random model is contructed via rejecion sampling where topological similar set of random nodes are slected and assessed for their connectivity.
-Here, we test the connectivity of geneset GGI97 in Breast Cancer Tcell, and show that it is statiscally significant
+Here, we test the connectivity of geneset GGI97 in Breast Cancer Tcell, and show that it is statiscally significant.

 ``` r
 ggi.genes <- bc.sig.list[["GGI97"]]